kgiszewski/LearnUmbraco7/README.md

 * https://help.github.com/articles/github-flavored-markdown/

 ##So what should you contribute?##
-Each chapter and section will have TODO lists associated with them as well as general outlines of future content.
+Each chapter and section will has TODO lists associated with them as well as general outlines of future content.
 Feel free to tackle any of those or submit other TODOs.

+##A Note to Grammar Nazi's##
+Writing narrative text is not our best skill so if you see an issue with overall organization, grammar, spelling and/or other issues; we expect a pull-request to fix the issues :)